tursodatabase/libsql/test/json/README.md

   2. Run "`sh json-speed-check-1.sh x1`".
 The profile output will appear in jout-x1.txt.
 Substitute any label you want in place of "x1".

+  3. Run the query "`SELECT sum(json_valid(x)) FROM data1;`" on the json100mb.db database file.
+Measure the runtime.
+Divide 100 by the real elapse time of this test to get an estimate for number of MB/s that the JSON parser is able to process.